xychen2022/3DFasterRCNN/README.md

-Tested with Tensorflow 2.5, CUDA 11.2 and cuDNN 8.1.
+Tested with Python 3.8, Tensorflow 2.5, CUDA 11.2 and cuDNN 8.1.
 Note that even slightly different environment from ours may lead to errors.

 Training command: